NiftyApes/offerBot/README.md

 - Type a name (eg: my-offer-bot-1min) for the rule and click on `Create rule` button
 - Go back to your newly created lambda function, goto `Monitor` tab --> `Logs` and check the logs.
 ![add env var](./img/8.png)
+- To close the bot, just disable or delete the created rule from CloudWatch.